 1. If the content is something like a gift guide, many of the product links could be broken from the previous year, either out of stock or unavailable a year later.
-In this case, instead of publishing a new gift guide on the same angle (angle examples: Gifts for Foodie Friends, Gifts for Best Friends), just update the gifts you recommend in your post that performed a year ago.
+In this case, instead of publishing a new gift guide on the same angle, just update the gifts you recommend in your post that performed a year ago.

 2. You can use this data as insight into what new content to publish.
-If you tried publishing some Halloween makeup posts and they went gangbusters, try a few new ones!
-If you’re a recipe site and out of all your Thanksgiving recipes your published, it was your gluten free ones that were most successful, publish more of those this year and less of the others.
+If you tried publishing some Halloween makeup posts and they went gangbusters last year, try a few new ones this time around!
+If you’re a recipe site and your gluten-free Thanksgiving posts were the most successful holiday ones, publish more of those this year and less of the others.

 Pinterest can drive an enormous amount of traffic to your blog in Q4.
 It’s where people go to search for ideas.
 It’s where they go when they aren’t exactly sure what they’re looking for, but are open to creative ideas.
 Create content each month with a Pinterest plan in place.

-Make sure your article images have Pin Share buttons on them
+- Make sure your article images have Share buttons on them.

-Create board that are dedicated to Q4 holiday content
+- Create boards that are dedicated to Q4 holiday content.

-When you first create the holiday related Pinterest boards, they can live at the bottom of your profile, but as the holiday gets closer, move the board to the top.
+When you first create the holiday-related Pinterest boards, they can live at the bottom of your profile, but as the holiday gets closer, move the board to the top.
 Plan ahead to re-pin your content.
-Pinterest has been cracking down on spamming their platform with the constant re-pins, but scheduling several re-pins a day should still be ok.
+Pinterest has been cracking down on spamming their platform with the constant re-pins, but scheduling one re-pin per holiday related post should be ok..
 Start now though, to build up that consistency in your strategy.
 If you’re creating pin graphics for your blog posts (and you should be!), create several different image options.
 This will help later on, when you want to re-pin your holiday content.

 Most publishers somehow incorporate products into their content during Q4.
 If you’re going to include products in gift guides and make recommendations for what to buy in your DIY content, you should use affiliate links.
 It takes time to apply to programs such as Commission Junction, Rakuten, Amazon or RewardStyle.
 And then to get into the habit of including these links on your products takes time as well.
 Get all of those things in place now, so when Q4 comes, it won’t look so unnatural that all of a sudden you have affiliate links.